mikejohnson51/nhd-roughness/README.md

 library(nhdplusTools)
 #> USGS Support Package: https://owi.usgs.gov/R/packages.html#support

-roughness = get_vaa("slope")
+roughness = get_vaa("roughness")

-head(roughness)
+tail(roughness)
-#>     comid      slope
+#>             comid roughness
-#> 1 8318793 0.06083397
-#> 2 8318787 0.09534391
-#> 3 8318775 0.11273792
-#> 4 8318785 0.15142342
-#> 5 8318789 0.16246142
-#> 6 8318801 0.10504926
+#> 2691334    209993    0.3170
+#> 2691335    210053    0.1003
+#> 2691336    210055    0.1122
+#> 2691337    210057    0.1245
+#> 2691338 942110021    0.1437
+#> 2691339 942110034    0.1236
 ```

 ### Background

-In the first iteration of the NFIE, and the following Continental Flood
+In the first iteration of the NFIE, and the following [Continental Flood
-Inundation Mapping framework (CFIM), a global roughness value of 0.05
+Inundation Mapping framework (CFIM)](https://cfim.ornl.gov/data/), a
+global roughness value of 0.05 was used for all NHDPlus reaches.
+Zheng,
-was used for all NHDPlus reaches.
-Zheng, Tarboton, et al. (2018) found a
+Tarboton, et al. (2018) found a global roughness produced SRCs with
-global roughness produced SRCs with variable accuracy, but that accurate
+variable accuracy, but that accurate depth estimates could be achieved
-depth estimates could be achieved for the Tar River Watershed by
+for the Tar River Watershed by calibrating roughness to a
-calibrating roughness to a streamflow-stage relation produced from
+streamflow-stage relation produced from HEC-RAS modeling.
+Zheng,
-HEC-RAS modeling.
-Zheng, Maidment, et al., (2018) implemented the HAND
+Maidment, et al., (2018) implemented the HAND approach with a LiDAR
-approach with a LiDAR based DEM, calling the approach ‘GeoFlood’.
-This
+based DEM, calling the approach ‘GeoFlood’.
+This approach proved capable
-approach proved capable of capturing the Federal Emergency Management
+of capturing the Federal Emergency Management Agency flood plain
-Agency flood plain coverage with 60–90% accuracy but was dependent on
+coverage with 60–90% accuracy but was dependent on adjusting the
-adjusting the Manning’s n value.
-As part of that work, the authors
+Manning’s n value.
+As part of that work, the authors highlighted that
-highlighted that extreme sensitivity of SRC estimates to even small
+extreme sensitivity of SRC estimates to even small variations in
-variations in roughness.
+roughness.

 Other studies have evaluated the skill of SRCs indirectly by comparing
 HAND-based inundation maps to remotely sensed flood products or aerial